Chemical peels in London

 Our aftercare programme was recently described as ‘outstanding’ by our regulator, the Care Quality Commission.

-Our postoperative support team phone all our patients the day after their chemical peel procedure and then every other day thereafter for the first two weeks.
+Our postoperative support team phones all our patients the day after their chemical peel procedure and then every other day thereafter for the first two weeks.
 The proactive nature of our postoperative support gives every patient the best opportunity for a smooth post-procedure recovery free of complications.
-In many cases if complications were to occur, their impact is markedly lessened by early detection, prompt clinical assessment and correct treatment.
-Where a patient expresses concern to our team over the phone, then we often call patients in the same day for assessment with one of our expert nursing team.
+In many cases, if complications were to occur, their impact would be markedly lessened by early detection, prompt clinical assessment, and correct treatment.
+When a patient expresses concern to our team over the phone, then we often call patients on the same day for assessment with one of our expert nursing team.
 Even if there is no significant issue, the careful explanation and calm reassurance provided by our team can help to alleviate any worries you may have experienced.

 FAQs